rawilk/vue-context/README.md

 # Attention:

-I'm looking for someone or some people to help maintain this project.
-In the last few months, I've moved away from using Vue in favor of a Laravel Livewire/AlpineJS combination.
-Because of that, it doesn't really make sense for me to maintain this library anymore since I'd rather put the time into stuff that is useful for that stack.

-I'd rather not abandon the package entirely, so any help maintaining it would be greatly appreciated!
-If interested, please send me an email at randall@randallwilk.dev.
+I no longer have the ability or interest in maintaining this package since I am not using Vue in any of my projects anymore, so I am abandoning `vue-context`.
+If your project depends on vue-context, please feel free to fork and maintain the package yourself, or use an [alternative context menu package](#alternatives).

 # vue-context